-Figures 14-17 through 14-23 refer to a sub-group of children in the DMH system during FY 97-98.
+Figures 16 through 22 refer to a subgroup of children in the DMH system during FY 97-98.
 These were children having a primary admit diagnosis of Child Abuse.
 This category includes Physical Abuse, Neglect, Sexual Abuse and Abuse of an Adult (or Sibling) in the Child's Environment.
 (This latter category indicates the child is receiving mental health care for being exposed to some kind of abuse involving another family member.)
 There were 329 children, (195 girls, 59.3% and 134 boys, 40.7%) with some diagnosis of abuse.
-Figure 14-18 shows the number of children in each diagnostic category.
-The average age of these children was 10 years and 10 months old, although there were 53 children younger than 6 years (Figure 14-19).
-Figures 14-20 through 14-22 are cross tabulations of the type of abuse by ethnicity, with separate tables for boys and girls.
-Figure 14-22 indicates that Hispanic children are most at risk for all kinds of child abuse, except the abuse of an adult in the environment.
+Figure 17 shows the number of children in each diagnostic category.
+The average age of these children was 10 years and 10 months old, although there were 53 children younger than 6 years (Figure 18).
+Figures 19-21 are cross tabulations of the type of abuse by ethnicity, with separate tables for boys and girls.
+Figure 21 indicates that Hispanic children are most at risk for all kinds of child abuse, except the abuse of an adult in the environment.
 Afro-American children were most at risk for this type of child abuse.
-Figure 14-23 gives frequency and percent-Agency ages of the of Primary Responsibility for abused children.
+Figure 22 gives frequency and percentages of the Agency of Primary Responsibility for abused children.
 The 329 children diagnosed with child abuse are approximately 1% of the total child client population.

-There are also 96 children whose primary admit diagnosis was specifically sexual abuse (Figures 14-24 through 14-27).
-In this sub-group of the children diagnosed with abuse, 69% were girls, and 31% boys (Figure 14-24) and approximately 50% were of Hispanic ethnicity (Figure 14-25).
-The average age was 10 years, 4 months (Figure 14-26) and 46.9% were under the supervision of the DCFS (Figure 14-27).
+There are also 96 children whose primary admit diagnosis was specifically sexual abuse (Figs. 23 -26).
+In this sub-group of the children diagnosed with abuse, 69% were girls, and 31% boys (Figure 23) and approximately 50% were of Hispanic ethnicity (Figure 25).
+The average age was 10 years, 4 months (Figure 24) and 46.9% were under the supervision of the DCFS (Figure 26).